Jesse-jApps/Psd2Xcode-Xample/README.md

 ================

 ## Overview
-This Repository provides example files and projects for Psd2Xcode.
-Each project folder has a PSD-folder where you can find the PSD-File that was used to generate the Storyboard, LaunchImage, App-Icon and all necessary imageassets.
+This Repository provides projects for Psd2Xcode.
+Each project contains a PSD file that was used to generate the Storyboard, LaunchImage, App-Icon and all necessary imageassets.

 ## Xample Projects

+### Xample-iPhone

+A simple Xample to illustrate the basic features that **Psd2Xcode** provides.

-### Simple iPhone
+### WrongOrRight-iPhone

-Checkout SimpleXample-iPhone folder to find a simple example of what you can achieve with **Psd2Xcode**.
+A little game that is completely based on one PSD file.

 For more informations visit [Psd2Xcode](http://j-apps.com/psd2xcode) or see the complete documentation here [Documentation](http://j-apps.com/psd2xcode/Documentation.html)